About our luthier Chad Gerbe

 Other Work History

 During my career I have also worked for, collaborated with and consulted for various guitar manufacturers including John Page Classic, Ciari Guitars, and Furch Guitars.
-I helped in various positions ranging from design, assembly, warranty repairs, shipping and distribution as well as overseeing final quality control inspections.
+I’ve assisted in various roles ranging from design, assembly, warranty repairs, shipping and distribution as well as overseeing final quality control inspections.
 I am available for consultations to provide service to technicians, repairmen, and builders.

 An eye towards the future

-Now at the close of 2020 I have packed up and left Nashville to open my own repair shop in Hemet, serving Riverside County, the Inland Empire, Southern California, and beyond.
+In the fall of 2020 I packed up my tools and left Nashville to open my own repair shop in Hemet, serving Riverside County, the Inland Empire, Southern California, and beyond.
 If your instrument needs some attention, please don’t hesitate to reach out!
 I am deeply passionate about guitars and have dedicated my life to facilitating and growing the bond between a musician and their instrument through my attention to detail and focus on maximizing their guitars playability.
 I am here to help!